-Is it possible to sell an eBay business?
+Get the best info about eBay buy and sell business, Is it possible to sell an eBay business?
 Why would you sell an eBay business if it is making good money?
-How much is an eBay business worth?
+How much is an eBay business worth?.
+You can get idea about eBay buy and sell business from this article.

 These are 3 questions which come up regularly and to answer the first question, yes, you certainly can sell an eBay business.
 However there are a few things sellers need to know first which I will cover below.